 k.
 Ensures that all CMT personnel have the resources necessary to perform case management-related duties efficiently, as appropriate.

 l.
-Pursuant to the RCAC Charter, designates appropriate representatives with a working understanding of the RCP to the RCAC.
+Establishes procedures to ensure that, with the consent of the RSM, the address and contact information of the RSM are transmitted to the department or agency for other appropriate veterans’ affairs of the State in which the RSM intends to reside after retirement or separation, if applicable.

 m.
-Establishes procedures to ensure that, with the consent of the RSM, the address and contact information of the RSM are transmitted to the department or agency for other appropriate veterans’ affairs of the State in which the RSM intends to reside after retirement or separation, if applicable.
+Ensures adequate staffing, training, and resourcing necessary to execute education and employment through Navy Wounded Warrior in accordance with Title 10, U.S.C.

 n.
-Ensures adequate staffing, training, and resourcing necessary to execute education and employment through Navy Wounded Warrior in accordance with Title 10, U.S.C.

-o.
 To the maximum extent possible, collaborates with Federal agencies and other non-governmental organizations to identify and integrate employment and education initiatives supporting RSMs and veterans.

 p.
 Ensures that medical care providers refer potentially eligible Service members to the RCP and other support programs.